zhekagigs/golang_todo/README.md

 Check `makefile` for other commands.

+App runs similtuneosly as CLI and Web interfaces.

 # Code Structure.

 Main object is `Task` which gets aggregated into `TasksHolder` with CRUD operations available.